uberscott/astrobattle-book/src/2-the_battle_of_illus.md

-# Part 2: The Battle of Illus
+# PART 2: THE BATTLE OF ILLUS